twbs/bootstrap/docs/migration.md

 - Media queries are now in `em`s instead of `px`s.
 - Global font-size increased from `14px` to `16px`.
 - Added a new grid tier for ~`480px` and below.
-- Replaced the separate optional theme with configurable options via SCSS variables (e.g., `@enable-gradients: true`).
+- Replaced the separate optional theme with configurable options via SCSS variables (e.g., `$enable-gradients: true`).

 ### Components